-Supporting Land Uses: Farm or produce stands, transportation facilities, and accessory residential uses.
+Supporting Land Uses: Farm or produce stands, transportation facilities, short-term rentals (where not owner-occupied), and accessory residential uses.

-- Intended to primarily serve the immediate surrounding area, travelers passing through, or the agricultural community. - Existing (mapped) commercial areas are primarily located along major transportation corridors and/or within Coordinated Planning Areas.
+- Intended to primarily serve the immediate surrounding area, travelers passing through, or the agricultural community. - Existing (mapped) commercial areas are primarily located along major transportation corridors and/ or within Coordinated Planning Areas.

-- Future commercial uses should be located in areas with adequate services and public infrastructure, and either near major transportation facilities or in close proximity to the existing residential and non-residential uses they are intended to serve. - Consider opportunities for commercial development outside of Coordinated Planning Areas on a case-by-case basis, as may be supported by the area-specific land use guidelines in Chapter 4.
+- Larger, region-serving commercial uses should generally be located in Coordinated Planning Areas, near major transportation facilities, and in other areas with adequate services and public infrastructure. - Consider opportunities for smaller commercial development focused on local services outside of Coordinated Planning Areas on a case-by-case basis, as may be supported by the area-specific land use guidelines in Chapter 4.